dniamsaard4codework/CV_FINAL/08-CNN/cnn-theory.md

 ### 3.3 Receptive field

 Receptive field (RF) is the region in the input that affects one output neuron.
+Understanding RF is crucial for designing architectures that can capture objects of different sizes.

+**Definition:** The receptive field of a neuron is the size of the region in the input image that can affect its value.

 For a sequence of conv layers: